Founder and Principal:

 The founder and Principal of the Academy, Daniel Landi, has been teaching and learning for 20 years in Government and independent schools, in the UK, the Middle East and South Africa.
 The Academy has been his dream for over a decade.
 A place where students are free to learn, where teachers are free to teach and as as a community they can grow together to create the most effective learning environment.
 He has gone to great lengths to ensure that the Academy is at the forefront of progressive education, embodying both the Montessori ethic and his own approaches to teaching and learning, supported by motivated and expertly qualified staff and a cutting-edge technology.
-He remains fully immersed in the classroom teaching his favourite subjects, Geography and Environmental Management.
+He remains fully immersed in the classroom teaching his favourite subjects, Geography and REligious Education.
 Daniel grew up in Johannesburg and returned to South Africa with his family in 2011.

 Vice Principal and Examinations Officer:

 Jacqui Brown is the Vice Principal and the Examinations Officer for The Academy, a demanding position which requires both a good grasp of the Edexcel examination systems as well as an in-depth knowledge of the Academy’s financial and HR functions.
 She holds a B.A.
-(Hons) in Psychology and an additional qualification gained from the Public Relations Institute of South Africa (PRISA).
+(Hons) in Psychology.
 Jacqui is the firm hand that steers The Academy to safe financial waters.
 Jacqui lives in Hout Bay and is married with two children.

 Biology and Chemistry:

 An accomplished, energetic and reliable Educator with a solid history of achievement in teaching.
 Siko is a seasoned and responsible Educator with a track record of achieving exceptional results in the teaching of Biology and Chemistry.
 With 15 years of teaching experience in schools in South Africa and Zimbabwe she leads Science Department at the Academy.
 She describes herself as passionate and self motivated, with a drive for excellence.